Did Models Learn Sufficiently? Attribution-Guided Training via Subset-Selected Counterfactual Augmentation: Methodology

-where $V$ is the set of all regions and $S_{t-1}$ is the set of regions selected so far.
-The marginal gain $\Delta F$ is defined by a utility function $\mathcal{F}(S)$ composed of two complementary objectives:
+Here, $\mathcal{V}$ denotes the set of all image regions, $S_{t-1}$ is the subset selected before the $t$-th step, and $v_t^*$ is the newly selected region.
+The marginal gain $\Delta \mathcal{F}$ is defined by a utility function $\mathcal{F}(S)$ composed of two complementary objectives:

+For clarity, we define the deletion and insertion operations.
+The deletion operation removes the selected regions $S$ from the input $I$: